oliver-lister/moda-beyond/README.md

 #### Comprehensive Cart Logic

-When designing the RDTK cartSlice reducers, a few edge cases became visible to me:
+When designing the RDTK cartSlice reducers, an edge case became visible to me:

-1. What happens when a user has two cart items of the same product, but with differing size values...
+What happens when a user has two cart items of the same product, but with differing size values...
     <br><br>
     i.e. 1x INTL M Red Shorts, and 1x INTL L Red Shorts.
     <br><br>